Students’ trip to New York includes visits to NASDAQ, Bloomberg Building

 “With the Student Managed Fund, provided by York College’s endowment, students manage real money,” Dr. Madhogarhia says.
 Students invest these funds in various companies.
 The fund started at $250,000 in 2016 and has since grown to $310,000.

 “Having this on my resume is key,” says Andrew, who’s part of the Student Managed Fund.
 “This prepares me for what employers want.
 It sets me apart.
-Applying these skills and being successful is more important that straight A’s.”
+Applying these skills and being successful is more important than straight A’s.”

 Internships part of the mix